girardinj/RoR2Randomizer/README.txt

 to open a terminal you can:

-On windows
 - Win + R
   type 'CMD'
   Enter
 - Win
   search 'CMD'

-On linux
-- right click
-  open terminal

 # Uninstall guide